Therapy is Not A One-Size-Fits-All Model

 How do I get matched with a counselor?

 Oaks Family Counseling has many different counselors so we can meet your unique needs.
-If you are ready to take the next step, please use our contact form to get in touch with us or download this form to tell us more about yourself, your needs, and your preferences, then return it to us at email@example.com, and we'll reach out to you soon.
+If you are ready to take the next step, please use our New Client Form to tell us more about yourself, your needs, and your preferences.
+We will receive your form automatically and reach out to you soon.